 Repelling Ticks & Mosquitos

-The City is testing the effectiveness of a 100 per cent natural garlic-based product aimed at:
+The City is continuing to test the effectiveness of a 100 per cent natural garlic-based product aimed at:

-- Keeping mosquitos and ticks away from the dog park area of Grass Creek Park.
+- Keeping mosquitos and ticks away from the dog park area of Grass Creek and Rotary Park.

 - Keeping geese from walking across the road on Centennial Drive between Crossfield and Atkinson